|Animal Kingdom Attractions||Rafiki's Planet Watch|

-Another new offering is the Harambe Wildlife Parti.
-With upbeat African music, exotic food and drink, the Harambe Marketplace will transform into a nighttime dance party.
+The Harambe Wildlife Parti features upbeat African music, exotic food and drink.
+The Harambe Marketplace transforms into a nighttime dance party.
 Burudika Band takes the stage in Old Square to host the party.
 Street musicians and performers can be found throughout the rest of the area.
 The Harambe Meerkats, a local soccer team, rally the crowd, Kora Tinga Tinga plays an African harp, a stilt-walking music man asks kids to join him and play the drums, and much more.

 Harambe isn’t the only place to party – Discovery Island Carnivale celebrates nature with “music, dancers, stilt walkers, food and more.”
 A procession will lead the crowd to the Discovery Island stage where the Viva Gaia band will entertain them all until well after dark.

 Rivers of Light